Sonargaon: Delhi Sultanate (13th and 14th centuries)

 Muslim settlers first arrived in Sonargaon circa 1281.
 In the early 14th century, Sonargaon became part of the Delhi Sultanate when Shamsuddin Firoz Shah, Delhi's governor in Gauda, conquered central Bengal.
 Firoz Shah built a mint in Sonargaon from where a large number of coins were issued.
 Delhi's governors in Bengal often tried to assert their independence.
 Rebel governors often chose Sonargaon as the capital of Bengal.
-When Firoz Shah died in 1322, his son, Ghiyasuddin Bahadur Shah, replaced him as ruler.
+When Firoz Shah died in 1322, his son, Ghiyasuddin Bahadur Shah, replaced him as the ruler.
 In 1324, the Delhi Sultan Ghiyasuddin Tughlaq declared war against him and succeeded in capturing Bahadur Shah in battle.
 During the same year, Sultan Muhammad bin Tughlaq released him and appointed him as the governor of Sonargaon.

 Sonargaon began to develop as a seat of Muslim learning and Persian literature.
 Many Persian and Persianate Turkic immigrants settled in Sonargaon.
 Maulana Sharfuddin Abu Tawwama of Bukhara came to Sonargaon circa 1270 and established a Sufi khanqah and madrasa, which imparted both religious and secular education.
 The institutions became reputed throughout the Indian subcontinent.
 Sharfuddin Yahya Maneri, a celebrated Sufi scholar of Bihar, was an alumnus of Sonargaon.
 Tawwama's book on mysticism, Maqamat, enjoyed a strong reputation.
 During the administration of Roknuddin Kaikaus (1291-1301 AD), son of Nasiruddin Bughra Khan, Nam-i-Haq, a book on fiqh (jurisprudence), was written in elegant Persian poetry, in Sonargaon.
 It is in 10 volumes and contains 180 poems.
 Though the authorship of this book has been ascribed to Shaikh Sharafu’d-Din Abu Tawwama, the author’s introduction testifies that the book was actually written by one of the disciples of Shaikh Sharafu’d-Din on the basis of his teachings.
 The Fatwa-i-Tatarkhani was compiled at the initiative Tatar Khan, the Tughluq governor of Sonargaon.